 Christian’s works include include teen plays, ZACK, a satire on 90s Saturday morning sitcoms, and the streetwear fairytale, Princes, winner of the 2017 San Diego International Fringe Festival Award for Outstanding LGBT Performance.

 His most recent play, Monsters of the American Cinema was selected to receive a workshop and full production with Scripps Ranch Theatre's 2018 Out on a Limb New Play Series.
 It was then produced by Boy and Monster for the 2019 San Diego International Fringe Festival where it won three awards including Artists' Pick and the Cultural Exchange Award winning it a trip to be performed at a Fringe festival abroad.
+The script was recently added as a reading and study assignment for Carnegie Mellon University's Fall 2019 dramatic writing course, "Playwriting: Writing a Multicultural World".

 Outside of writing for theatre, he’s the author of ‘M.’, a collection of prose, poetry and microfiction that Outword Magazine describes as, ”Raw.
 Real.
 Radical.
 Racy.”

-You can find him at poetmouth.com.
+You can find him at saintscrossing.com.

 When his husband dies, Remy Washington finds himself both the owner of an old drive-in movie theater in Santee, California that specializes in creature features and sharing a trailer with his late husband’s 16-year-old son, "Pup."
 Remy and Pup have developed a warm and loving familial chemistry but their relationship fractures when Remy learns Pup and his friends have been bullying a gay teen at school.
-Told through skit and duologue, “Monsters of the American Cinema” is a tale about fathers and sons, ghosts and monsters that the San Diego Union-Tribune calls "touching and funny", "honest" and "engaging".
+Told through skit and duologue, “Monsters of the American Cinema” is an award-winning tale about fathers and sons, ghosts and monsters that the San Diego Union-Tribune calls "touching and funny", "honest" and "engaging".

 Inspired by the Saturday morning teen sitcoms of the early 90s like Saved By the Bell, Zack is a one-act play, set in 1991, that follows Gina and P.J., two teens of color enrolled in a mostly white Southern California high school who find themselves hand-chosen to be members of an elite clique of cool students led by prank-happy new student, Zack.